 You’re not fooling anyone, reviewers can spot canned responses a mile away….

-Referring every reviewer to some other support channel
+2) Referring to every reviewer to some other support channel

 This falls into the same category as over-using canned replies – sending every reviewer to your support email or helpdesk tool isn’t really helpful for the user, it’s helpful for you.
 Put the user first and write a considered, helpful reply… please!